Otakar Janecký

-Otakar Janecký (born 26 December 1960 in Pardubice, Czechoslovakia) is a retired Czech ice hockey forward.
+Otakar Janecký (born 26 December 1960) is a Czech retired ice hockey player who played as a forward.

 Career

 In his homeland Janecký represented HC Pardubice, his birthcity team for his entire Czechoslovak Extraliga and Czech Extraliga career.

 Janecký represented Jokerit in the Finnish SM-liiga for several seasons, and his number, 91, has been retired by Jokerit.
 Janecký also played SM-liiga for SaiPa and Blues.

 He played on the 1992 Olympic bronze medal-winning team from Czechoslovakia.

 Otakar Janecký is Jokerit's all-time leader in assists, second in points and all-time playoffs leader in points and assists.

 Family

-Janecký's son, Otakar jr played ice hockey in Finnish Mestis team Jokipojat.
+Janecký's son, Otakar Jr. played ice hockey in Finnish Mestis team Jokipojat.